Watch These Top Retail Design Trends in 2022

 A supermarket, for example, typically puts the items they want people to pay the most attention to at the front of stores and around the perimeter.
 Because of this, those areas tend to have their own designated flooring material that will subconsciously steer shoppers through those areas.

 Other retailers, regardless of industry, should consider using specific wayfinding layout designs in their stores.
-Businesses can use the flooring design to guide customers to the products they especially want to be seen or even their accent wall or eye-catching neon signage that is generating all the social media buzz.
-You can essentially use thoughtfully selected flooring designs to strategically guide customers through your store.
+Businesses can use flooring design to guide customers to the products they especially want to feature, or even to an accent wall or eye-catching neon signage designed to generate social media buzz.
+Retailers can use thoughtfully selected flooring designs to strategically guide customers through their store.